luismec90/customer-support-agent/README.md

 # Instructions

-Lets divide this process in to two major sections.
+Let's divide this process into two major sections.

 1. Bot setup
-1. Server setup
+2. Server setup

-# Set-up the bot
+## 1. Bot setup

 The following steps walk you through packaging and deploying the bot as a managed container on [Pipecat Cloud](https://pipecat.daily.co/).